fadyat/book-notes/courses/itmo-software-design/event-driven-architecture.md

 Common example of event sourcing is a Git.

-**Event** - is a record of something that has happened in the domain.
+**Event** - is a record of what happened in the domain, carries information about the state of the domain at the time of their occurrence.

 > Event is a subset of the message.
 >
 > - Event don't have a destination.